XS-MLVP/course/content/en/docs/mlvp/quick-start.md

         self.attach(AdderModel())
 ```

-At this point, the verification environment is set up. mlvp will automatically drive the reference model, collect results, and compare them with the adder's output.
+At this point, the verification environment is set up. toffee will automatically drive the reference model, collect results, and compare them with the adder's output.

-We can now write several test cases to verify the adder's functionality, as shown below:
+After that, we can now write several test cases to verify the adder's functionality by toffee-test, as shown below:

 ```python